pgouria/hani-shop/README.md

 - **Add New Category**: Managers have the ability to create new categories for products.
 - **Access to Orders**: Managers can view and manage all orders and order items.

+## Manager Dashboard Access

+To access the custom dashboard for managers, please use the following credentials:

+- Email: manager@example.com
+- Password: managerpass1234

 ## Technologies Used

 - Python 3